aniket22-Dev/Shared-To-Do-List/README.md

 # Shared-To-Do-List
-This is the shared todo list assignments
+This is the shared todo list assignment